Misraj-cloud/quran-renderer/README.md

 ### 3. `Mushaf` Component

-This component consumes the data fetched by `MushafPageProvider` and renders the actual Mushaf page(s).
+This component consumes the data fetched by `MushafReaderProvider` and renders the actual Mushaf page(s).

-It accepts several optional props to handle user interactions and styling.
+It accepts several optional props to handle user interactions.

 **Props:**

 - `onWordClick(word: Word)`: A callback function that triggers when a user clicks on a specific word.
 The `word` object contains detailed information about the word, including its location, text, and verse key.
 - `onWordHover(word: Word)`: A callback function that triggers when a user hovers over a word.
-- `styleOverride`: An object to override default styles.
-See the "Overriding Styles" section for more details.

 ## How It Works: The Rendering Process